Computational Pathology: A Survey Review and The Way Forward: Evaluation and Regulations

-The similarity between the results of the two approaches is highly suggestive that integration of CAD tools into the clinical workflow will greatly improve pathologist efficiency.
-However, there is clearly a general lack of research on the clinical impact of CAD tools which leaves the overarching question of \textit{how effective are CAD tools in improving the pathology workflow?} unanswered in the field.
-Evidently, more research is needed to provide further evidence supporting the integration of CAD tools from CoPath and to examine approaches for implementation in clinical settings.
+These studies suggest that integrating CAD tools into the clinical workflow will greatly improve pathologist efficiency.
+However, there is a general lack of research on the impact of CAD tools on pathology efficiency.
+Such studies would shed more light on the impact of CAD tools and identify approaches for implementation in clinical settings.